Thursday, March 5

 Speakers are subject to change.

-This program is eligible for 5.9 hours of general CLE credit in states calculating CLE on a 60-minute hour, and 7.1 hours of general CLE credit in 50-minute-hour states.
+This program is eligible for 6 hours of general CLE credit in states calculating CLE on a 60-minute hour, and 7.2 hours of general CLE credit in 50-minute-hour states.
+ABI has applied for CLE credit in CO, IN, OH, SC, TN, and VA.
 Credit hours are estimated and are subject to each state’s approval and credit-rounding rules and might not be approved prior to the program.
 California MCLE: ABI certifies that this activity has been approved for MCLE credit in the amount of 6 hours.
 NY MCLE: This course or program has been approved in accordance with the requirements of the New York State Continuing Legal Education Board for a maximum of 7 credit hours, which can be applied toward the professional practice requirement.

 7 hours of CPE credit are also available.